aitalaura/testing-2/README.md

 >     }

-## Third API - when user undock wearable
+## Four API - when user undock wearable
 **``Note = 1.
 [When user try to unmount wearable without entering code error message should be display "Unauthorized Access"]
 2. [User Info file will be created on wearable]``** **```API Type```** - POST